Labradorite: Properties, Facts and Photos

 Labradorite was later identified as a feldspar mineral containing sodium and calcium.
 Since then, it has been found in several locations around the world, including Australia, Finland, Italy, Norway and Ukraine.

-It's extremely common for rocks and minerals to be named after the person who discovered them or the place where they were found.
+It’s common for rocks and minerals to be named after the person who discovered them or the place where they were found.
 The suffix 'ite' is often used.
 Examples include sugilite, named after Professor Kenichi Sugi, unakite, which took its name from the Unaka Range of mountains in North Carolina and pietersite, named after Syd Pieters.

 There's even a stone called Englishite.

-Labradorite Geological Properties
+Geological Properties of Labradorite

 Labradorite can be a fascinating stone, especially when polished.
-Although some material can initially look uninteresting, with the interaction of light it can become quite spectacular.
+Although some material can initially look uninteresting, with the interaction of light, it can become quite spectacular.

 The finest grade labradorite exhibits vivid flashes of blue or green.
 Red, yellow and grey can also sometimes be seen.